DanialKama/UltimateUI/README.md

 Don't worry about the performance, all the widgets and their elements are optimized, and all the menus work with the gamepad.
 You can learn more about how each widget and system works by reading comments and notes in each blueprint class.
 ## How To Setup
-To set up this plugin correctly, please follow the [Common UI Quickstart Guide](https://docs.unrealengine.com/5.0/en-US/common-ui-quickstart-guide-for-unreal-engine).
+To set up this plugin correctly, first make sure that Common UI Plugin is enabled then download and add this plugin to your project's Plugins folder, and then please follow the [Common UI Quickstart Guide](https://docs.unrealengine.com/5.0/en-US/common-ui-quickstart-guide-for-unreal-engine).
 Instead of creating new classes to handle input actions, you can use the data table and classes that come with this plugin.
 ## Additional Notes
 If you have any questions or suggestions, please feel free to [message me](https://github.com/DanialKama#-connect-with-me).